-There will be four main stages for this study as shown in Figure 2.
-Stage 1 is the supplementary data collection which has four parts namely, travel time and delay survey, MRT Line 7 specifications data, MMUTIS Update and Enhancement Project (MUCEP) urban database, and revealed preference survey.
+Figure 2 shows the framework of the research.
+There will be 4 main stages for this study.
+Stage 1 is the supplementary data collection which has 3 parts namely, travel time and delay survey, MRT line 7 specs data, and revealed preference survey.
 Stage 2 is the Survey creation that unifies all the data from Stage 1.
 Stage 3 is the survey conduction.
 Stage 4 is the model creation.
+These stages will be discussed in detail the in the methodology section of this study.